Wal-Mart to Close 10% of Its 660 Sam's Club Stores

 Continue Reading Below

 Around a dozen of the 63 stores will become e-commerce fulfillment centers to help support e-commerce efforts, said a person familiar with the plans.
-Sam's Club is closing underperforming stores in Alaska, Texas, New Jersey and other states, this person said.
+Sam's Club is closing underperforming stores in Alaska, Texas, New Jersey and other states.

+"After a thorough review, it became clear we had built clubs in some locations that impacted other clubs, and where population had not grown as anticipated," said Sam's Club Chief Executive John Furner in a memo to staff Thursday.

 The average Sam's Club employs around 160 workers, so the closures will eliminate around 10,000 jobs.
 Some workers will be offered roles at other locations, the company said.